oumimsel/Fact_Checker2019-2020/README.md

 "Anthony Davis team is Los Angeles Lakers"
 Steve Blake team is Phoenix Suns
 ```
-Facts with name separated by a "'s" or "'" are likely to be non working example
+Facts with name separated by a "'s" or "'" are likely to be non working example:
 ```
 "Clerks subsidiary is Brian O'Halloran"
  "Hard Day's Night (film) stars John Junkin"
 ```
-Facts which subject could not be found on Wikipedia.
+Facts which subject could not be found on Wikipedia:
 ```
 "Impetus Technologies' foundation place is Portsmouth"
 ```
 Facts which the subject to be searched has many Wikipedia pages:
 ```
 "Justin James team is Sacramento Kings"
 "Blind Lake author is Robert Charles Wilson"
 "Josh Jackson team is Memphis Grizzlies"
 "Nene team is Houston Rockets"
 ```
-Facts which meaning is ambiguous are considered a false positive
+Facts which meaning is ambiguous are considered a false positive:
 ```
 "Nelson Rockefeller spouse is New York City"
 "Beverly Hills, California is Harold Lloyd better half"